NicholasAngel999/obsidian-notes/third-year/secret-intelligence/post_early_modern_reading.md

 Though still informal, it prefigured the institutionalisation of intelligence in the later 19th century.

 The model resurfaced in the Crimean War, proving the adaptability of Wellington’s civilian–military approach.

+# Stephen Alford, The Watchers: A Secret History of the Reign of Elizabeth I (2012), Chapter 16
+## What Drove the English Government’s Need for Intelligence in the 1580s

+Political and Religious Background

+The execution of Mary, Queen of Scots (1587) fundamentally reshaped England’s political and security landscape.

+Although Elizabeth I resisted killing a fellow monarch, pressure from the Privy Council and Parliament forced her hand.

+Mary’s involvement in the Babington Plot—a Catholic conspiracy to assassinate Elizabeth—was uncovered by Walsingham’s intelligence network through intercepted correspondence, coded letters, and partial forgery.

+This episode demonstrated the power of espionage and entrapment in securing the Protestant regime.

+Religious and International Tensions

+Mary’s death made King Philip II of Spain both politically emboldened and morally justified (in Catholic eyes) to act against England.

+Across Europe, England was portrayed as a heretic state persecuting Catholics, fuelling anti-English sentiment.

+The Catholic exiles and Jesuit missionaries, backed by Spain, became perceived as agents of subversion.

+Elizabeth’s government now faced a real external and internal Catholic threat, heightening the need for continuous intelligence.

+The Spanish Threat

+By the mid-1580s, Spanish military activity in the Low Countries and the assassination of William of Orange (1584) under Philip’s orders signalled open hostility.

+English policymakers (notably Lord Burghley) believed invasion was imminent, citing multiple plots and Spain’s growing naval power.

+The Spanish Armada (launched 1588) became the focus of intelligence operations; though widely known, England still required accurate, timely confirmation of Spanish intentions amid a sea of misinformation and rumour.

+Intelligence Operations and Methods

+Francis Walsingham expanded his network across Europe, relying on codebreakers and double agents.

+Thomas Phelippes, master cryptographer, perfected double-agent techniques, turning Catholic exiles (e.g., Thomas Barnes and Charles Paget) into sources of intelligence and disinformation.

+The network’s dual purpose:

+Gather real intelligence on Spanish plans and Catholic conspiracies.

+Feed false intelligence back to confuse and mislead England’s enemies.

+Outcome and Legacy

+The Babington Plot and Armada crisis institutionalised intelligence as a core function of Elizabethan governance.

+Surveillance, interception, and counter-espionage became essential tools of national defence.

+The 1580s thus marked the transformation of espionage from ad hoc diplomacy into systematic state security, laying early foundations for later British intelligence practice.